guillermooo/sublime-undocs/source/reference/color_schemes.rst

 ^^^^^^^

 ``foreground``
-   Standard foreground color for the view.
+   Default foreground color for the view.
    Affects file contents, the gutter, rulers and guides.

    The alpha channel does not apply to file contents.